The Story of Mittagong Preschool - “The hope of the nation lies in its children”:

 In 2009 we received funding through a Climate Change Grant, which saw us change to environmentally-friendly lighting, install tanks for using tank-water in our new toilets & the fitting of water-saving devices on all taps.
 This was the beginning of our initiative to be more environmentally responsible, teaching the children about sustainability.
 We continue this today with our recycling bins, worm farm, compost tumbler & ‘nude’ foods.

 From 2010 we focused on surveying the families to assess the need for more flexibility in our service.
 We decided to change our hours again, making 8.30 am – 3.30 pm our standard day (to 4 pm as extended hours).
 In 2014 we formalised this survey process, having an online survey available to all outgoing, incoming & waiting list families.
 We continue the process of listening to, & working with our families, to ensure we respond to community needs, maintaining a flexible community-based Preschool.
+From 2016 we changed our opening hours to 8 am - 4 pm, without an extended hours component to our day or fee-structure.

 Over the years, one thing has remained the same; our commitment to the children and families of our community.
 As stated in our Philosophy and associated Vision Statement, “we are advocates for early childhood education and believe we exist in the interest of the children, their learning and well-being”.
 “Our educators will be reflective of our practices, provide an inclusive learning environment, review service provision and respond to community needs.
 We acknowledge the need to be proactive in promoting our service in the community and be advocates for our profession, our families and children”.